Chart Color Schemes

 Jindabyne - Berridale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Jindabyne - Berridale, as recorded in the latest Census, 76.8% of dwellings were houses with the remaining 23.3% consisting of semi-detached properties, apartments, and other dwelling types.
-This compares to Non-Metro NSW where 87.0% of dwellings were houses and 13.0% were other dwellings.
-Home ownership in Jindabyne - Berridale was at 36.8%, with mortgaged properties at 32.8% and rented dwellings at 30.4%.
-The median monthly mortgage repayment in the area was $1,729, higher than Non-Metro NSW's average of $1,408.
-The median weekly rent was recorded at $380 compared to Non-Metro NSW's $300.
-Nationally, Jindabyne - Berridale's mortgage repayments were lower than the Australian average of $1,863 while rents exceeded the national figure of $375.
+The dwelling structure in Jindabyne - Berridale, as per the latest Census, consisted of 76.8% houses and 23.3% other dwellings.
+In comparison, Non-Metro NSW had 87.0% houses and 13.0% other dwellings.
+Home ownership in Jindabyne - Berridale stood at 36.8%, with the rest either mortgaged (32.8%) or rented (30.4%).
+The median monthly mortgage repayment was $1,729, higher than Non-Metro NSW's average of $1,408.
+The median weekly rent was $380, compared to Non-Metro NSW's $300.
+Nationally, Jindabyne - Berridale's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing